Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Model diagnostics for the application study

 \section{Model diagnostics for the application study}

 We conduct a posterior predictive check and Bayesian leave-one-out cross-validation to evaluate model fit and performance.
-For the posterior predictive check, we generate posterior predictive distributions of food insecurity prevalence for each analysis subgroup and compare them against the unweighted estimates from the LSW sample.
-Figure \ref{fig:apdiag} includes the histogram of 5,000 estimates of $\mu^{pred}_k, pred=1,\ldots,5000$, which are derived from taking the respective subgroup means of the last 5,000 posterior predictive outcome draws:
+For the posterior predictive check, we generate posterior predictive distributions of food insecurity prevalence for each analysis subgroup and compare them against the observed values from the LSW sample.
+Figure \ref{fig:apdiag} includes the histogram of 5000 estimates of $\mu^{pred}_k, pred=1,\ldots,5000$, which are derived from taking the respective subgroup means of the last 5000 posterior predictive outcome draws:

-Both EMRP and MRP posterior predictive distributions are centered around the unweighted sample estimate in the relevant subgroups, indicating a good match between the predictive distribution and the real data.
+The EMRP posterior predictive distributions are centered around the observed values in the relevant subgroups, indicating that the predictive distribution captures the structure of the real data.

 For Bayesian leave-one-out cross-validation, we compare the pointwise out-of-sample prediction accuracy between the EMRP and MRP models.
-Pareto k estimates are less than 0.7 for both models, which means that all leave one out posteriors are similar to the full posterior.
-The expected log predictive density for the EMRP model is greater than that of the MRP model (18.4 difference); the EMRP model is preferred for prediction, as expected.
+Pareto $k$ estimates are less than 0.7 for both models, which means that all leave-one-out posteriors are similar to the full posterior.
+The expected log predictive density for the EMRP model is greater than that of the MRP model (18.4 difference); the EMRP model is preferred for prediction.